 - Contact details of the applicant, including bank account.

 - Contact details of the legal representative (if applicable).

 - The title of the invention.

 - Enclosures, such as:

 - descriptions;

 - patent claims;

-- drawings;
+- drawings:

 - a summary;

-- □ the names of all inventors;
+- the names of all inventors;

 - information regarding claimed priority.

-The application is examined by a member of the technical department of the Patent Office (Technische Abteilung) to evaluate the patentability of the invention.
+The application is examined by a member of the technical department of the Patent Office (Technische Abteilung).
 The patent application is published, at the latest, 18 months after the application is filed.
-On the day of publication, the rights conferred by the patent provisionally enter into force.
+On the day of publication, rights conferred by the patent provisionally enter into force.
 Any third party can file an objection against the (impending) grant of the patent, although any such person does not become party to the proceedings and is not entitled to reimbursement of costs.